mahmou652/Data-Analysis-Second-Challenge-/README.md

-# Advanced Data Analysis Challenge 2: XYZ Corp.
+# Advanced Data Analysis Challenge 2:Corp.
 Operational Intelligence Dashboard

 ## 🚀 Project Overview

-This project addresses the **Advanced Data Analysis - Challenge 2**, focusing on XYZ Corp., a company managing thousands of employees across numerous projects in different countries.
+This project addresses the **Advanced Data Analysis - Challenge 2**, focusing on  Corp., a company managing thousands of employees across numerous projects in different countries.
 In 2024, the executive management observed alarming indicators: high employee attrition rates in some locations, imbalanced team workloads, escalating operational costs without clear explanations, and difficulties in predicting HR efficiency for new projects.

 This project involved developing an **intelligent automation system** using Power BI to analyze raw data, identify root causes of these issues, design "What-if" scenarios, and propose actionable solutions for 2025 to enhance operational decision-making.